 Gluten-Free Beer : Brew Your Own at HomeI'm not sure how many readers of the Gluten Free Blog are home-brewing aficionados (especially given how most beer-brewing would require glutenous ingredients like Barley Malt, Wheat, and the like), but in case any of you Celiac Disease sufferers are beer brewers of past, you may be interested in knowing you can purchase gluten-free beer brewing supplies now.

-Gluten-Free Beer Ingredients and Brewing Supplies / EquipmentA friend of mine, who happens to make some really great homemade beers (a lager he produced years back prior to my gluten-free days was a favorite of mine), pointed me to some information about gluten-free sorghum syrup and related brewing supplies that he recently encountered in a brewers newsletter.
-If you go to that link, you'll see all sorts of detail about the product(s), including the following which I have quoted here:
+Gluten-Free Beer Ingredients and Brewing Supplies / EquipmentA friend of mine, who happens to make some really great homemade beers (a lager he produced years back prior to my gluten-free days was a favorite of mine), pointed me to some information about gluten-free sorghum syrup and related brewing supplies that he recently encountered in a brewers newsletter (at the time of this writing, Williams Brewing is selling the GF sorghum syrup).
+And, from the information (currently) at their link, I found all sorts of detail about the product(s), including the following which I have quoted here:

 I presume this it the same type of Sorghum syrup Anheuser Busch (AB) uses in their "RedBridge" beer (which, is actually quite good for gluten-free beer).
 And, that's what most GF beers like Bard's Tale, New Grist, and others probably use as well.
 Thus, it seems quite possible that producing a wonderful home brewed gluten free beer is within reach now.